-This is a simple recipe for rustic sourdough flatbread wraps.
-It only needs 8 ingredients and can be prepared in less than 1 hour, with only 25 minutes of hands-on time.
+This is a simple recipe for Healthier Sourdough Flatbread.
+It can be prepared in less than 1 hour, with only 25 minutes of hands-on time.

-This easy sourdough flatbread only needs simple ingredients – fridge and pantry staples – which means you can whip it up whenever you need.
+This sourdough flatbread only needs 8 simple ingredients – fridge and pantry staples – which means you can whip it up whenever you need.
 No hassle.

 It’s also versatile.
 You can have it with Indian food as a sourdough naan, or with Mediterranean or Middle Eastern food as a sourdough pita.
 Spread some tomato paste on it and sprinkle with cheese for a quick flatbread pizza.

 You will need:

 - olive oil

 - Measure all ingredients into a large mixing bowl.
 (Photo 1)

 - Use a wooden spoon and mix everything together.
 (Photo 2)